 Tim Royers: Yes.
-We need an independent commission to draft any modifications to political boundaries for the Legislature to
+We need an independent commission to draft any modifications to political boundaries for the Legislature to approve.
+The redistricting process should be designed to be as non-partisan as possible.

 Tim Royers: Thoroughly examining sentencing guidelines, and assessing what we currently offer to assist people in completing their sentences so they can successfully return to the community and have gainful employment.
 Reducing recidivism is critical to addressing prison overcrowding.